the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 A lot of things happen in the code.
 I thought about breaking it into smaller pieces.
 Then again it would be difficult to grasp the relations of each piece to each other.
 Let me explain each step in detail.

-First, you can remove the artificial list of items, because you return a result from the Hacker News API.
+First, you can remove the sample list of items, because you return a result from the Hacker News API.
 The initial state of your component has an empty result and default search term.
 The same default search term is used in the search field and in your first request.

 Second, you use the `componentDidMount()` lifecycle method to fetch the data after the component did mount.
 In the very first fetch the default search term from the component state is used.
 It will fetch "redux" related stories, because that is the default parameter.